cdla/scsnl_preproc_docker/README.md

 I. use official spm dockerfile

-II. create MCR version of preprocessing scripts and add to official spm docker

-III. translate existing pipeline to nipype and then dockerize nipype environment with something like neurodocker
+II. translate existing pipeline to nipype and then dockerize nipype environment with something like neurodocker

+III. create MCR version of preprocessing scripts and add to official spm docker

+IV. use neurodocker framework to create environment